Top-NotchOutdoorSearch

 It will never chase down the big 200W briefcase panels.

-The PD 3.0 45W USB-C port earned its keep on the trip.
+The PD 3.0 45W USB-C port is the useful part of the spec sheet.

-I fast-charged my phone and laptop straight off the panel with no power station in the chain.
+Phones and most laptops charge straight off the panel with no power station in the chain.

-Output also sagged faster in weak light than the heavier panels did.
+Reviewers also note output sagging faster in weak light than the heavier panels.

 Power EfficiencyRating